mayfrost/guides/KERNEL.md

 ## GENERATING A CONFIGURATION FILE
-This process makes a "__.config__" file in the kernel source directory determines which drivers are built and other support.
-There are three options here, turn on only the minimal set of options you need.
+This process makes a "__.config__" file in the kernel source directory, this file determines which drivers are built and other support.
+There are three options here, you can turn on only the minimal set of options you need.

 * __OPTION 1__: Use the config file of another kernel or the current system.
 `cp -v /boot/config-$(uname -r) .config`